axelarnetwork/gmp-forecaller/README.md

 - `forecall` specifies the rules based on which the forecall service will run.
 Those rules are applied to **all supported chains** in the network.
   - `concurrent_transaction`: The number of transactions that will be forecalled in one batch.
 Transactions not included in the current batch will be put in a queue and added to the next batch.
   - `delay_ms_per_batch`: The delay in milliseconds before starting the next batch.
-  - `gas_remain_x_threshold`: Specifies the gas threshold multiplier to run the forecall service.
-The gas threshold is: `x * estimated_gas`.
-The remaining gas has to be over this amount to run the forecalling service.
-If gas cannot be estimated, the service applies the `default_gas_limit` value specified in `chains` instead.
-So the threshold will be `default_gas_limit * x` instead.
 - `min_confirmations` specifies the number of confirmations on each source chain before forecalling.
 The service applies the value specified in `default` to all other chains that are not configured in this section.
 - `chains` specifies the configuration for every supported chain.
 The following are the required parameters to be modified by the instantiator.